How do you run a Powershell script from inside a GoAnywhere Director (Windows install)?

 <arg value="c:\Linoma\test files\hello.ps1" />

 One thing to note, we only needed the –File argument but you may need additional arguments depending on your system’s setup.
-From my research, some people needed to use the –Noninteractive flag or use –ExecutionPolicy Bypass.
-If you do need those additional arguments, here is the xml for them.
+Some people have needed the –Noninteractive flag or use –ExecutionPolicy Bypass.
+Please refer to your Powershell manual for additional information.

 - Support Specialist